-Usually, a new engine air filter is white or off-white in color.
-If the engine air filter is white or only slightly dirty, it's good to stay inside.
-A thin layer of dirt can be cleaned by tapping it to release loose debris.
-If the filter is covered with dirt and other contaminants, it needs to be replaced.
+When it comes to air filters, usually a new engine air filter is white or off-white in color.
+If the filter is only slightly dirty, it's safe to stay inside.
+A thin layer of dirt can be removed by tapping it to release any loose debris.
+However, if the filter is covered with dirt and other contaminants, it needs to be replaced.